ufal/nametag3/README.md

 a `nametag3-multilingual-onto-250203` model.

-Furthermore, the model name in the first argument can be extended with aliases, delimited by commas.
+Furthermore, the model name in the first argument can be extended with aliases, delimited by colons.
 In the following example, the Czech model `nametag3-czech-cnec2.0-240830` is also served as `czech` and `cs`.

 ### Example Usage